windmill-labs/windmilldocs/blog/2023-03-16-supabase-authentication/index.md

 />
 <br/>

-We can add another background script to programmatically change the selected tab.
+We can add another background runnable to programmatically change the selected tab.
 Windmill provides a utility function for **frontend scripts** called `setTab`.
 The first argument is the ID of the "Tabs" component, the second one is the zero based index of the tab to select.

-Create a new background script:
+Create a new background runnable:

 1. Choose JavaScript.
 1. Name the script "Open Data tab".